cite-architecture/CitableBase.jl/docs/src/urns.md

     This page will

-    - √ define an `Isbn10Urn` type
+    - √ define a new type, `Isbn10Urn` type
-    - implement the `UrnComparisonTrait`.
+    - implement the `UrnComparisonTrait` for the new type

 ## The task

 ISBN numbers uniquely identified published editions of a book.
-We want to create a type representing the 10-digit ISBN number.
-We'll make it a subtype of `Urn`, so that we can use it freely with other packages recognizing URNs.
+We want to create a type representing a 10-digit ISBN number.
+We'll make it a subtype of `Urn`, so that we can use it freely with other packages that recognize URNs.

 ## Defining the `Isbn10Urn` type

 > ADD LINKS TO URN SPECIFICATION

 The `Urn` abstract type models a Uniform Resource Name (URN).
-The URN standard specifies syntax we'll follow here.
-Our URNs for ISBNs will have three colon-delimited components, the required prefix `urn`, then a URN type we'll call `isbn10`, followed by a 10-digit ISBN number.
+We'll follow  the requirements of the URN standard to create a URN type for ISBN-10 numbers.
+Its URN strings will have three colon-delimited components, beginning with the required prefix `urn`, then a URN type we'll call `isbn10`, followed by a 10-digit ISBN number.
+For example, the URN for *Distant Horizons* by Ted Underwood will be `urn:isbn:022661283X`.

 ```@example urns
 using CitableBase